Cotonou - Things to Do in Cotonou in March

 4.4 12 reviews from $289

-Insider tip: Wear sturdy, quick-drying shoes you do not mind getting wet.
-Boarding the pirogue in Ganvie often involves stepping into shallow lake water.
+Insider tip: Wear sturdy, closed-toe shoes you do not mind getting wet or sandy for the walk in Ouidah and boarding the pirogue in Ganvie.

 Electric Bike Tour EN Cotonou